Aggregate-Intellect/sherpa/apps/slackbot/README.md

     2. Expose the server to the internet using a tool like ngrok.
 Not required in hosted on public IP

     3. Set up the Slack app's Event Subscriptions and provide the ngrok URL as the Request URL.
+        * **NOTE:** When add the url to the Slack app, make sure to append `/slack/events` at the end as this is the default path used by Slack Bolt.

     # Reference